DataBrewery/cubes/doc/model.rst

-label          human readable name - can be used in an application measures       list of cube measures (as Attributes) dimensions     list of cube dimension names joins          specification of physical table joins mappings       mapping of logical attributes to physical attributes
+label          human readable name - can be used in an application measures       list of cube measures (as Attributes) dimensions     list of cube dimension names details        list of fact details (as Attributes) - attributes
+               that are not relevant to aggregation, but are nice-to-have when displaying facts (might be
+               separately stored)
+joins          specification of physical table joins mappings       mapping of logical attributes to physical attributes
 ============== ====================================================